-In this course students can participate in this multi-week program that showcases the daily duties of Keepers, including what Keepers need to know and why, enclosure design, enrichment purposes and animal behaviour and conditioning.
+This is a multi-week program where students will learn about and experience the daily duties of a zookeeper.
+Topics include what keepers need to know and why, zoo enclosure design, enrichment, animal behaviour and conditioning.

-The Reptiles studies series focuses specifically on reptiles across the 5 weeks.
-The students will be able to meet a different reptile each week.
-Lessons are loosely linked to the curriculum due to the range of ages present in one group.
-Covering life cycles, living things, body features, enrichment methods and much more, participants have the opportunity to get up close and personal with our scaly friends.
+The reptiles course allows students to meet a different reptile each week.
+Lessons cover lifecycles, living things, body features and enrichment with some Australian Curriculum links available on request.
+Participants will have the opportunity to get up close and personal with our scaly friends.